peterhendrick/tomb/README.md

 ## Requirements and Downloading

-To use steggin, you need:
+To use tomb, you need:

 * The Bourne Again Shell - bash: to execute the script.
 This should come pre-installed in mac and linux.

 * Xcode (for mac users) - mac developer tools.
 You'll need Xcode to use git source control.

-* git - the stupid content tracker: You'll need git to download and update your steggin file.
+* git - the stupid content tracker: You'll need git to download and update your tomb file.

 * GnuPG - Gnu Privacy Guard (optional): to verify your download and encrypt/decrypt files while steggin'.